Daniela Munits: Junior

+2021

 Munits competed at the 2021 Irina Deleanu Cup, finishing 15th in the all-around and with hoop, 11th with ball, 19th with clubs and 20th with ribbon.

+2022

 In 2022, she competed at the International tournament in Sofia, where she was 31st in the all-around, 17th with hoop, and 5th with ribbon.
 In June she competed with ribbon at the 2022 European Championships in Tel Aviv alongside her twin Michelle Munits, Alona Tal Franco, Lian Rona, the senior group and the senior individuals Daria Atamanov and Adi Asya Katz.
 There she won gold in teams and in the ribbon apparatus final.
 On November 26, she took part in the second edition of the international gala Viravolta-Jael in Santiago de Compostela.

 Senior

+2023

-In May 2023, she was part of the Israeli team that won bronze at the 2023 European Championships in Baku, Azerbaijan, along with Adi Asya Katz and the senior group.
+In April, she made her World Cup debut at Baku World Cup, placing 24th in all-around.
+In May, she was part of the Israeli team that won bronze at the 2023 European Championships in Baku, Azerbaijan, along with Adi Asya Katz and the senior group.
+She was 15th in all-around final and qualified to ribbon final, where she ended on 8th place.

+2024

 On March 24, 2024, she won gold with ball at the World Cup in Athens, which was her first World Cup medal.
+In May, she competed at European Cup in Baku, and won bronze medal in ball.

+On May 22-26, she represented Israel at the 2024 European Championships in Budapest, Hungary.
+Together with Daria Atamanov and senior group they won bronze medal in team competition.
+She took 5th place in all-around and qualified to three apparatus finals.
+She won gold in clubs, bronze in ball and finished 6th in hoop.
 She competed at the Milan World Cup, where she took 20th place in all-around and did not advance into any apparatus finals.